Welcome to the Zhang Neuroscience Research Laboratories

 The main research direction in the Zhang Laboratory is focused on the ischemic and hemorrhagic stroke, as well as global cerebral ischemia, neonatal hypoxia, and neurological complications of neurosurgery and anesthesia.
 Animal models of above mentioned neurological disorders are currently employed in the studies of cerebral physiology including blood-brain barrier, brain edema, cerebral blood flow and intracranial pressure, cerebral morphology, especially immunohistochemistry, molecular biology, neuro-imaging, neurological and neurobehavioral functional testing.
 The main focus of research interests is cerebral vascular biology, neuroprotective strategies, gene therapy, signaling pathways, apoptosis, and hyperbaric medicine.

 One of the goals of the Neuroscience Research Laboratories involves training in neuroscience research.
-The Laboratories currently host researchers from America, Canada, Jamaica, Puerto Rico, Iraq, Japan, China, Poland, Russia, Ireland, Turkey, and India.
+The Laboratories currently host researchers from America, Africa, Brazil, Bulgaria, China, Jamaica, Mongolia, Nepal, Kazakhstan and Turkey.
 In addition neurosurgery and anesthesiology residents are encouraged to participate in the basic science research.
 Graduate students in basic science departments are encouraged to investigate clinical neuroscience problems.